Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural

 The approach of DNN-MRFT was previously applied to a SOIPTD system and demonstrated in accurate identification results \cite{ayyad2020real}.
 Attitude and altitude share the same model structure but each have different model parameters.
 Attitude and altitude loops are modeled as \cite{Chehadeh2019}:

 A more detailed representation of these dynamics with PD feedback control can be seen in Fig. \ref{fig:inner_loop_model}.
 The linear dynamics in Eq. \eqref{eq_attitude_model_topdt} relate motor commands sent by the flight controller to the observed roll, pitch, or altitude.
 Note that the time delay in the numerator represents the overall time delay in the system which consists of electronic speed controller (ESC), processor, communication and sensor delays.
 The nonlinearity of the system is mainly exhibited by the change in the value of the parameter \(T_{1}\) as a function of rotational velocity (for attitude dynamics), or translational velocity (for altitude dynamics) representing nonlinear drag dynamics.
-The assumption that such a drag effect, caused by air inflow, blade flapping, and body drag, can be considered constant works well in practice and was analyzed in detail by \cite{hoffman2007,pounds2010}.
+The assumption that such a drag effect, caused by air inflow, blade flapping, and body drag, can be considered constant works well in practice and was analyzed in detail by \cite{hoffman2007,pounds2010}. \(K_{eq}\) represents the overall open-loop gain of the system and is composed of two gains; \(K_{prop}\) which represents propulsion system gain, and \(K_{\kappa}\) which represents a static mapping that takes into account motors' configuration and geometric properties to produce specific thrust and torque quantities.
 Propulsion systems, consisting of electronic speed controllers ESCs and motors, are assumed to provide linear response of thrust function of ESC command; and hence, \(K_{eq}\) can be considered constant.
 From bench propulsion system tests similar to the ones performed in \cite{Cheron2010}, it can be concluded that \(T_{prop}\) is constant across the whole operating range except when the rotational speed of the motor is very low.